resgateio/resclient/examples/book-collection-vuejs/README.md

-# Book Collection example - React
+# Book Collection example - Vue.js

-This is a React version of [Resgate's Book Collection example](https://github.com/jirenius/resgate/tree/master/examples/book-collection).
+This is a Vue.js version of [Resgate's Book Collection example](https://github.com/jirenius/resgate/tree/master/examples/book-collection).
 It contains both a client and a server written for *node.js*.

-The purpose of this example is to show how ResClient can be used together with React.
+The purpose of this example is to show how ResClient can be used together with Vue.js.
 To learn more about writing services for Resgate, visit the [Resgate project](https://github.com/jirenius/resgate).

 ## Prerequisite